 Factors affecting hygienic meat production

-- During processing, product flow must be from dirtier to cleaner areas, zones or rooms.
+- During meat processing, product flow must be from dirtier to cleaner areas, zones or rooms.
 These products must not come into contact with the floor or walls, or even with equipment like platforms, and must remain within the building until dispatched.